NiGhTTraX/strong-mock/README.md

 console.log(fn(1)); // 42
 ```

-If you're not using TypeScript, or you want to be super strict, you can set `exactParams: true` when creating a mock, or via [setDefaults](#defaults).
+If you're not using TypeScript, or you want to be super strict, you can set `exactParams: true`.

 ```typescript
 import { mock } from 'strong-mock';